 It’s true that there are other colors in this scene, mostly orange and red.
 It could be argued that the color palette is not, strictly speaking, monochromatic.

 I think that’s a little pedantic but, for the sake of clarity, let’s drill down to a more exact definition.

-Rather than contrasting with each other, like the warm and cool colors of the Cathedral’s spire and sky, most colors in this image of the lit candles are close to each on the color wheel and, therefore, are referred to as Analogous Color.
+Rather than contrasting with each other, like the warm and cool colors of the Cathedral’s spire and sky, most colors in this image of the lit candles are close to each on the color wheel.
+They’re referred to as Analogous Color.

 Whether warm or cool analogous colors exist adjacent to each other on the color wheel and are, therefore, sympathetic to each other.

-Unlike contrasting color, also know as Complimentary Color that exist opposite each other on the color wheel and produce visually dynamic results, analogous colors tend to produce a quieter, more harmonious image.
+Unlike contrasting color, more commonly know as Complimentary Color, that exist opposite each other on the color wheel and produce visually dynamic results, analogous colors tend to produce a quieter, more harmonious image.

 And I think that’s completely appropriate to how I felt when viewing these candles inside the beautiful St. Paul’s Cathedral in Melbourne, Australia.